laradium/laradium/readme.md

 You should be up and running

-Admin panel will be under http://your-domain.com/admin Default credentials (_can be change in config file_)
+Admin panel will be under http://your-domain.com/admin

-email:admin@netcore.lv
-pw: aven2018
+Default credentials (_can be change in config file_): email:admin@netcore.lv, pw: aven2018

 # Creating new resource